openrport/openrport/docs/no13-vault.md

 }
 ```

 In the "value" field you will find the decrypted secure value.
-If `required_group` value of the stored vault entry is not empty, only users of this group can read this value, e.g. if `required_group` = 'admin' and the current user doesn't belong to this group, an error will be returned.
+If `required_group` value of the stored vault entry is not empty, only users of this group can read this value, e.g. if `required_group` = 'Administrators' and the current user doesn't belong to this group, an error will be returned.

 ### Add a new secured value